MicrosoftDocs/trace-processor-docs/trace-processor/streaming.md

 ---
-title: Streaming - .NET TraceProcessing
+title: Using Streaming - .NET TraceProcessing
 description: In this tutorial, learn how to use streaming to access trace data right away and using less memory.
 author: davidmatson
 manager: maiak